Ice Data

 Long Lake has some very deep spots that make exact dates for the lake freezing over difficult to calculate.
 The dates for ice-out in the spring are much easier.
 The original Ice-In and Ice-Out data was provided by the late Bella and John Sanders, whose home was near the mid-section of Long Lake.
 They collaborated with the late Bill Anderson who lived close to the deepest part of the lake toward the North end.

-Lou Schultz and his friend, Vern Campbell, work on the statistics for Long Lake based on these observations.
-Their control graphs allow us to predict our future, average (mean) ice-in date as December 12.
+Vern Campbell, a friend of Lou Schultz, works on the statistics for Long Lake based on these observations.
+Their control graphs allow us to predict our future, average (mean) ice-in date.
 The control limits are calculated from the data and are plus and minus three standard deviations from the mean.
 The green lines depict the mean or average ice-in and ice-out.
 The red lines show the control limits or extremes of what can be expected.
 They tell us in a stable system (no outside influences) we would only have three years out of one thousand where the ice-in could fall after January 3 or before November 20.

 ICE OUT Data